seanliang/HighlightWords/README.md

 HighlightWords
 ==============

-A Sublime Text 2 Plugin for highlighting mutiple words in different colors
+A Sublime Text 2 and 3 plugin for highlighting mutiple words in different colors

 Usage
 ------------------